aiosadchy/fuzz/README.md

 # fuzz

-a fuzzy search library implemented in c
+A fuzzy search library implemented in C.

+---